tryyang2001/tp/docs/UserGuide.md

 Total calories burnt in the day: 490 cal ..........................................................................................................
 Total exercises done in this week: 4
-Total calorie burnt in this week: 1490 cal
+Total calories burnt in this week: 1490 cal
 __________________________________________________________________________________________________________
 ```
-ℹ️ It is also possible to view all the Upcoming Exercises from the Upcoming Exercise List that you have added before.
+ℹ️ It is also possible to view all the Upcoming Exercise Items from the Upcoming Exercise List that you have added before.
 More
 details can be found [here](#443-viewing-upcoming-exercise-items-view-u).

 #### 4.3.3 Deleting Exercises `delete e/`

-In case you have added the wrong Exercise, this command allows you to remove any Exercise from the Exercise List.
+In case you have added the wrong exercise, this command allows you to remove any exercise from the Exercise List.

-Format: `delete e/LIST_NO d/DD-MM-YYYY` deletes the *n<sup>th</sup>* exercise Item in the Exercise List which contains the date (`DD-MM-YYYY`),
+Format: `delete e/LIST_NO d/DD-MM-YYYY` deletes the *n<sup>th</sup>* Exercise Item in the Exercise List which contains the date (`DD-MM-YYYY`),
 where *n* is the index of the exercise to delete.

 ❗ `LIST_NO` must be a positive integer within the range of the number of Items in the list.